peeterm007/vga_switcheroo/README.md

 ## vga_switcheroo

-Port of vga_switcheroo to DragonFly
+Port of vga_switcheroo to DragonFly.

 ### Installation